 If you have a valid license from your home country, you will probably be able to use this to drive in Canada for a short time after you arrive.
 Check with the government of your province or territory for details.

 If you plan to use a foreign driver’s license in Canada, you should get an International Driving Permit (IDP) in your home country.
-An IDP will give you a translation of your license into French and English.
+An International License will give you a translation of your license into French and English.

-How to Exchange your foreign driver’s license to a US Driver’s License
+How to Exchange your foreign driver’s license to a Canadian Driver’s License

 Depending on which country you are from, you may be able to simply exchange your foreign license for a driver license in Canada without the need to sit any road tests.
 However, many newcomers to Canada need to sit a theory test and road test before they can obtain a Canadian driving license, even if they already have years of driving experience outside Canada.